Arevy/FastApp-Frontend/README.md

 ### 📝 Frontend Requirements

 - Backend must be running.
 I recommend use my [backend boilerplate](https://github.com/Arevy/FastApp-Backend)
+- Node.js
-- Node.js 18.15 or higher
+  1. Production: 18.15 or higher
-- or v16.15.1 + yarn
+  2. Development: 16.15.1 + yarn

 ### 📚 How to run the application?

-- Use the command: `npm install`.
+- Use the command: `yarn` or `npm install`.
 - Configure the application:
   - Duplicate the configuration file `_env` and rename it as `.env`
   - Edit the file `.env`
-- Then use: `npm run start`.
+- Then use: `yarn start` or `npm run start`.

 ### 🚀 How to deploy?